thelucid/tache/README.md

 ## Usage

-Tache's safe views are opt-in, so Tache will behave just as you'd expect a Mustache implementation to behave, unless *you* say otherwise.
+Tache's safe views are an opt-in feature, so Tache will behave just as you'd expect a standard Mustache implementation to behave, unless *you* say otherwise.

 ### Standard Views